-In addition to his original work, Fernandez’s ongoing projects in translation include Antigòn by Haiti’s Félix Morisseau-Leroy, an adaptation of Sophocles’ Antigone set in a Haitian context; an excerpt appears in The Brooklyn Rail’s InTranslation series.
+In addition to his original work, Fernandez’s ongoing translation projects include Antigòn by Haiti’s Félix Morisseau-Leroy, an adaptation of Sophocles’ Antigone set in a Haitian context; an excerpt appears in The Brooklyn Rail’s InTranslation series.
 He is also working on a selected collection of poems by Colombia’s José Asunción Silva, some of which appear in The Chicago Review, The Elephants, and The Brooklyn Rail.
 Fernandez has further translated poems by José Asunción Silva and Benjamín Puche from Spanish to English for the Central Bank of Colombia, with the original Spanish texts featured on new Colombian banknotes.

 contact@robert-fernandez.com